Configure AWS Route 53 DNS Records

 evaluateTargetHealth: true

-Alias records use the aliases property instead of records and ttl.
-The name and zoneId come from the target AWS resource (here, an ELB).
-The evaluateTargetHealth property tells Route 53 whether to check the load balancer’s health before routing traffic.
-Alias records always use a 60-second TTL managed by AWS.
+Alias records use the aliases property instead of records.
+The name and zoneId come from the target service (here, an ELB).
+Route 53 automatically tracks the underlying IPs.
+The evaluateTargetHealth property determines whether Route 53 checks the target’s health before routing traffic.
+Alias records have a fixed 60-second TTL; you cannot set ttl explicitly.

-When Route 53 creates a hosted zone, it automatically generates NS and SOA records.
-The allowOverwrite property lets you manage these records without importing existing state.
+Route 53 automatically creates NS and SOA records when you create a hosted zone.
+The allowOverwrite property lets you customize them without importing first.

 import * as pulumi from "@pulumi/pulumi";